Menu

 8. The school staff members develop alliances with families to enhance and support the well-being of the children.

-9. Staff members provide all students with opportunities to develop citizenship skills, to use the community as a classroom, and to engage the community in providing resources and support.
+9. Staff members provide all students with opportunities to develop citizenship skills, use the community as a classroom, and engage the community by providing resources and support.

-10. The school provides age-appropriate, co-curricular activities to foster social skills and character, and to develop interests beyond the classroom environment.
+10. The school offers age-appropriate co-curricular activities to help students develop social skills and character, as well as interests outside of the classroom.

 High-performing schools with middle grades are learning organizations that establish norms, structures, and organizational arrangements to support and sustain their trajectory toward excellence.

-1. A shared vision of what a high-performing school is and does drives every facet of school change.
+1. Every aspect of school change is driven by a shared vision of what a high-performing school is and does.

 2. The principal has the responsibility and authority to hold the school-improvement enterprise together, including day-to-day know-how, coordination, strategic planning, and communication.